 - 1. Introduction to the Financial System of China

 - 2. The role of banks in China

 - 3. The role of the Stock market in China

 - 4. The bond market of China

-- 5. Monetary Policy of China

-- 6. Global Imbalance and the Exchange Rate Policy of China
+- 5. Global Imbalance and the Exchange Rate Policy of China

-- 7. The Real-Estate Problem, and oversupply of housing
+- 6. The Real-Estate Problem, and oversupply of housing

-- 8. Shadow banking and Informal Finance
+- 7. Shadow banking and Informal Finance

-- 9. The problem of Non-Performing Loans
+- 8. The problem of Non-Performing Loans

-- 10. The Great Recession and the Legacy of the 2009 Fiscal Stimulus
+- 9. The Great Recession and the Legacy of the 2009 Fiscal Stimulus

-- 11. RMB and the SDR
+- 10. RMB and the SDR

-- 12. The Asia Infrastructure Investment Bank

-- 13. The One-Belt One Road